 In terms of someone’s approach at the plate, this poses an interesting question.

-Which approach angle should you strive for?
+Which attack angle should you strive for?

 As Dr. Nathan discussed in his article on this subject (emphasis ours):